rotciw/escapade/README.md

 # Escapade
-Read the Master's Thesis here: [ntnuopen](https://ntnuopen.ntnu.no/ntnu-xmlui/handle/11250/3024672) for more detailed information around choices and background.
+Read the Master's Thesis here: [ntnuopen](https://ntnuopen.ntnu.no/ntnu-xmlui/handle/11250/3024672) for more detailed information around the game, studies, and technical aspects.

 ## Background